nvim-neorg/neorg/docs/CONTRIBUTING.md

 - The branch of neorg you are using
 - The list of modules you have loaded
 - Other plugins you are using which you think could potentially be conflicting with neorg.
+- Steps to reproduce the bug, if any - sometimes bugs get triggered only on certain configurations, which can be a pain.
+If you're aware that the bug requires a specific config, be sure to include that information as well!

 ---